openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Learning COBOL/COBOL Programming Course #2 - Learning COBOL.md

    ![](Images/zowe/zowe-jobs-submit-ds-and-download-spool-output.png)

-   *Figure  32.
+   *Figure  31.
 Submit a job, wait for it to complete, download and view spool files*

    The Zowe CLI was built with scripting in mind.
 For example, you can use the `--rfj` flag to receive output in JSON format for easy parsing.
 See the next figure for an example.

    ![](Images/zowe/zowe-jobs-submit-ds-rfj.png)

-   *Figure  33.
+   *Figure  32.
 The `--rfj` flag allows for easy programmatic usage*

 ### Zowe CLI - Programmatic Usage
 In this section, we will leverage the Zowe CLI programmatically to automate submitting the JCL to compile, link, and run the COBOL program and downloading the spool output.
 Once you have the content locally you could use any number of distributed scripting and testing tools to eliminate the need to manually review the spool content itself.
 Historically, in Mainframe, we use REXX Exec, CLIST, etc. for automation, but today we are going to use CLI and distributed tooling.

 1. Since we already have Node and npm installed, let’s just create a node project for our automation.
 To initialize a project, issue `npm init` in your project’s folder and follow the prompts.
 You can accept the defaults by just pressing enter.
 Only the description and author fields should be changed.
 See the following figure.
+Do note that to use the team configuration files as mentioned on previous section, this project must be a subdirectory of the **LearnCOBOL** folder.

    ![](Images/npm/npm-init-example.png)

-   *Figure  34.
+   *Figure  33.
 Use of `npm init` to create `package.json` for the project*

 2. Now that we have our `package.json` simply replace the `test` script with a `clg` script that runs the following zowe command (replace `Z99998` with your high-level qualifier):